Nature-Connected Ecotherapy in West Sussex & Online UK

 This list of other neurodivergent therapists might be useful to you in your search.

 You don’t need any particular knowledge of nature or the outdoors to take part.
-We’ll work together to find a pace and a setting that feels safe, accessible, and right for you.
+We’ll work together to find a pace and setting that feels safe, accessible, and right for you.
 Ecotherapy can be reflective, creative, embodied, and deeply regulating, a way to reconnect with the wider world while also reconnecting with yourself.

 Around me the trees stir in their leaves